 The most recent economic information available -- for the fiscal year that began July 1, 2010, and ended June 30, 2011 -- shows FHSU had an impact on the local economy estimated at between $161 million and $210 million.

-Western Kansas, and especially nearby communities, benefit from many service-learning projects that are conducted by FHSU students each year.
-Service learning has become a core component in the educational philosophy of FHSU, with the goal to produce citizens who are active within their communities after they graduate.
+Western Kansas, and especially nearby communities, benefit from many service-learning projects conducted by FHSU students each year.
+Service learning has become a core component in the educational philosophy of FHSU, with the goal to produce citizens active within their communities after they graduate.
 Each semester, numerous instructors incorporate community projects into their course curriculum.

 Also, service learning occurs through the campus volunteer organization, Tigers in Service.
 The organization sponsors alternative trips during academic breaks that allow students to see the country and volunteer in other communities.
 Recent trips have included visits to the tornado-devastated communities of Greensburg and Chapman and also a trip to Atlanta to work with the homeless and poor.

 Tigers in Service also performs numerous volunteer projects in the local community, including Make a Difference Day and Clean and Green, in which the group cleans up the campus and surrounding neighborhoods.

 Another effort to engage the wider community is the American Democracy Project.
 The FHSU chapter of ADP was launched in 2004 as part of a national program to promote active citizenship by students and faculty.

 The ADP brings in guest speakers and organizes forums to allow students and faculty to gain exposure to different aspects of civic life.
 Each day, the ADP distributes hundreds of copies of The Hays Daily News and New York Times throughout campus.

 The ADP also sponsors a lunchtime discussion group called Times Talk.
 At Times Talk, faculty and students talk about local issues or give localized presentations about national or international issues that have been featured in the New York Times.